-You should rely only on the information contained or incorporated by reference into this prospectus.
-We have not authorized any other person to provide you with different information.
+You should rely only on the information contained or incorporated by reference in this prospectus or any prospectus supplement.
+We and the selling unitholder have not authorized any other person to provide you with different information.
 If anyone provides you with different or inconsistent information, you should not rely on it.
+We can take no responsibility for, and can provide no assurances as to the reliability of, any information that others may give you.
+We are not, and the selling unitholder is not, making an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.

-You should not assume that the information incorporated by reference into or provided in this prospectus is accurate as of any date other than the date on the front of this prospectus.
+You should not assume that the information incorporated by reference or provided in this prospectus or any prospectus supplement is accurate as of any date other than the date on the front of each document, regardless of the time of delivery of this prospectus or of any sale of our common units.
+Our business, financial condition, results of operations and prospects may have changed since those dates.

-In this prospectus, the terms "we," "us," "our" and "Enterprise" refer to Enterprise Products Partners L.P. and its subsidiaries, unless otherwise indicated or the context requires otherwise.
+Unless the context requires otherwise or unless otherwise noted, "our," "we," "us" and "Enterprise" as used in this prospectus refer to the business and operations of Enterprise Products Partners L.P. and its consolidated subsidiaries and their investments in unconsolidated affiliates.